 One of the most important ways that we can maintain harmony and good health is by starting each day with a deliberate and mindful Ayurveda morning routine.
 That’s because in its most natural form, the human body aligns rhythmically with the passage of days, months, and seasons.
-Departures from ideal health are associated with departures from these natural bio-rhythms.
+Living according to nature’s cycle help us create balance, peace, and health.

-The following rituals are based on Ayurvedic tradition and are intended to create the conditions for sustained health and happiness.
+The following morning rituals are based on Ayurvedic tradition and are intended to promote health in the body, mind and spirit.

 1. Wake before sunrise